 3. Reinforce My Knowledge On Subjects And Provides A Different Perspective

 As a mentor, you are imparting knowledge and your own experiences.
 Yet, mentoring is a two-way street.
 I have expanded my knowledge base and gained new perspectives as well.
 Many of my students are immigrants and bring their own incredible culture and educational backgrounds to the forefront.
-Accounting standards and financial markets differ country-by-country.
-Active conversations about trade talks with others from outside the US is fascinating.
+Accounting standards and financial markets differ country by country.
+Active conversations about trade talks with others from outside the US are fascinating.
 I enjoy learning from their experiences.

 - Promotes Self-Reflection